From Myanmar to Omaha: DeeDee Ehlahchrist’s Remarkable Journey to NCC

 One of the family pictures is from when the International Organization came to the refugee camp and documented them in 1997.
 Deedee was holding number 5.
 She has 4 brothers and a sister.
 Her oldest brother was not in the picture because he had taken a risk and worked outside the camp to earn money for their family.
 Because he was absent when they were documented, he couldn’t come with them to the USA.

-Flagstaff Creative
+Norton Creative